stephw-tib/pid4nfdi-training/docs/source/index.rst

-Getting started with PIDs - PID4NFDI Cookbook
+PID4NFDI Cookbook: Getting started with PIDs
 ===================================

 This is a **cookbook** to support you in getting started with PID registration and usage.